-Melnick is currently adapting Pete Hamill's Snow in August for Broadway, collaborating with book-writer Roberto Aguirre-Sacasa (Spiderman, and the TV series Glee), and lyricist Mindi Dickstein (Little Women).
+Melnick is currently adapting Pete Hamill's Snow in August for Broadway, collaborating with lyricist Mindi Dickstein (Little Women) and book-writer Roberto Aguirre-Sacasa (Spiderman: Turn Off The Dark, the TV series Glee, and the upcoming musical adaptation of American Psycho).

-He has also contributed scores to over thirty films, television shows and documentaries.
+Melnick has contributed scores to over thirty films, television shows and documentaries.
 His scoring credits include the Steve Martin comedy L.A.
-Story; The Only Thrill, with Diane Keaton and Sam Shepard; Horton Foote's Convicts, with Robert Duvall and James Earl Jones; and Bob Saget's truly obscene Farce of the Penguins, with penguins.
+Story; The Only Thrill, with Diane Keaton and Sam Shepard; Horton Foote's Convicts, with Robert Duvall and James Earl Jones; and Bob Saget's truly obscene Farce of the Penguins, with... penguins.
 His television credits include PBS feature-length documentary, Cinema's Exiles: From Hitler to Hollywood; Indictment: The McMartin Trial; Grand Avenue; and Lily Dale, also by Horton Foote.

-Melnick now divides his time between New York and a home in Montecito, California.
-Raised in the New York tradition of bagels-and-lox secular Judaism, Melnick has since connected with the Jewish community in a more active way.
+Melnick now makes his home in New York, although he continues to have strong ties to his West Coast community in Santa Barbara, California.
+Raised in the New York tradition of bagels-and-lox secular Judaism, Melnick has since connected with the Jewish world in a more active way.
 He became an adult bar-mitzvah in his thirties, and subsequently had the joy of teaching his own son how to chant Torah.
-He currently chairs the Israel Committee of Santa Barbara (www.ic-sb.org), a group that fosters support for Israel through educational programs and other forms of nuanced advocacy, and he serves as president of the Community Shul of Montecito and Santa Barbara.
+He co-founded the Israel Committee of Santa Barbara (www.ic-sb.org), a group that fosters support for Israel through nuanced educational programs rather than propaganda, and he serves as president of the Community Shul of Montecito and Santa Barbara.
 Israel and its complexities are his third great passion, after family and musical theater.